-When you click Cancel, LN Studio cancels the check in.
+Click Cancel to cancel the check in.
 The comment is not saved.

 Note: The revision text is stored in the configuration management system on the server.
 A single text is used for all revisions of a component.
 This text is displayed each time you check in a new revision of the component, so you can modify or extend it.